 Yes, God deserves your full attention.
 This can be hard for most women, whether you’re are a mom or single, women are just busy.
 We have to take the time and slow down for God so that He can speak to us, pour into us, and mend us.
 Even if we are fully mature Christian women and need none of that, God deserves the first fruits of our energy.

 What works best for me is getting up 20 minutes earlier every day.
-I have three little boys who require massive amounts of time and focus.
+I have four little boys who require massive amounts of time and focus.
 I start by praying in my prayer language while I do my make up and hair and then when I sit down, I’m all ready to hear God.

 Sometimes we talk business, sometimes we talk motherhood, sometimes He just wants to tell me He loves me and that I’m beautiful.
 If I don’t have a prompt, I ask Him what He wants me from me that day.